 The bicolor pattern is truly uncanny--spooky even!
 The orange flower color and yellow tips definitely look like tasty Halloween treats!

 All About Candy Corn Plants

+Candy corn plants are a perfect pick for a fall houseplant for their growing season, although your garden can benefit from planting candy corn vines outside.
 Like most plants, these plants need good drainage.
-The potting soil should be moist soil, but definitely not soaked.
+The potting soil should be moist soil but not soaked.
 Stick to watering your new plant once or twice a month.
-Since they are typically indoor plants, I recommend using a hanging basket.
-A 1-gallon pot is perfect for candy corn plants.
+Since they are typically indoor plants, I recommend using a hanging basket next to a sunny window.
+A 1-gallon pot is perfect.

 For the purpose of indoor decor, I would advise using a candy corn plant indoors.
 However, if you choose to grow them outside, be sure to plant candy corn vine seeds in an environment they can bloom successfully in: As a twining vine, they grow well on trellises and parlays, as they need a structure to scale.